nickyiliwang0000/h/css/flexbox.md

 Or check out [this CodePen](https://codepen.io/zkdan/pen/OaKQjx).

-### `display:flex;`
+### `display: flex;`
 In order to use flexbox in a layout, we must have the elements we want to lay out inside their own container.
-We will apply a `display:flex;` property to this container element.
+We will apply a `display: flex;` property to this container element.

 ```css
 .flexContainer {